reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

 ### Task 2: Explore the IoT Edge configuration

+In this task, you will explore the IoT edge configuration inside your vm.
 During the initial launch of the VM, a script was executed that configured IoT Edge.
 This script performed the following operations:

 * Installed **aziot-identity-service** package
 * Installed **aziot-edge** package